karanMal/Naive-bayes/README.md

 hadoop- contains the memory based implementation codes of the Naive bayes classifier.

 logs- all the logs related to map reduce jobs performed in hadoop based implementation.

+Naive-bayes-report.pdf contain all the details of this assignment.